ksamJPMorgan/MessageApplication/README.md

 - There will be no UI or database.
 - All data are stored in memory.
 - The message layout API is up to the developer.
 The API used for the Message layout is as follows:
-1. The incoming message has a unique identifier
+  - The incoming message has a unique identifier
-2. The incoming message has a type.
+  - The incoming message has a type.
-3. The incoming message has a Sale.
+  - The incoming message has a Sale.
-4. The incoming message has a Sale Adjustment.
+  - The incoming message has a Sale Adjustment.
 It is possible according to some scenarios to leave without value the Sale adjustment.
+- The layout is

+## Enhancements
+Added functionality to output all application messages to a file as well.
+The user will be prompted to open the file for review after the application has finished processing messages.
+The reason behind this is that by only reading the console window we may miss things.
+This enables us to review the file after we are done.